bengland2/gluster-profile-analysis/README.md

 The extract-glvolprof.py program is meant to assist with visualizing the performance of a gluster volume, using the gluster volume profile command.
 One of key concepts in Gluster is the FOP (File Operation).
 This is the unit of work passed from the application down through the Gluster translator stack until it reaches the storage device.
 Important FOP Types include:

-- CREATE - create a file
+* CREATE - create a file
-- UNLINK - delete a file
+* UNLINK - delete a file
-- OPEN - open a file for read/write access
+* OPEN - open a file for read/write access
-- WRITE - write data to a file
+* WRITE - write data to a file
-- READ - read data from a file
+* READ - read data from a file
-- LOOKUP - lookup a file
+* LOOKUP - lookup a file
-- MKDIR - create a directory
+* MKDIR - create a directory
-- RMDIR - remove a directory
+* RMDIR - remove a directory
+* others TBS

 Statistic types produced per FOP type by these scripts include: